-2. Menopause: The normal age for menopause can start any time from 40 years of age on, with 50 being the average age in the U.S. Coincidentally the average age of women seeking help for urinary incontinence is 50.
-Simply put, aging doesn’t just mean getting wiser.
-As you age so do your organs and their functions.
+2. Menopause: Menopause can start from 40 years of age on, with 50 being the average age in the U.S. Not coincidentally the average age of women seeking help for urinary incontinence is also 50.
+Simply put, as you age so do your organs and their functions.
 During menopause the loss of estrogen production causes the pelvic muscles in charge of bladder control to weaken, resulting in SUI.

-3. Weight gain: While it is well known that child bearing and menopause are common reasons older women begin to experience bladder leaks, it is less known that SUI can also be the product of being overweight.
-For this reason, SUI is not restricted to women ‘past a certain age’, but can affect women as young as in their 20’s.
+3. Weight gain: While it is well known that child bearing and menopause are common reasons adult women begin to experience bladder leaks, SUI can also be the product of excess weight.
+SUI, then, is not entirely restricted to women ‘past a certain age’, but can affect women as young as 20 years old.

 Skip the Pad, Surgery and Try Finess

 The good news is there are options that don’t require surgery!
 Finess is a small, soft, disposable patch that you place over the urethral opening to block leaks before they happen.
 Super lightweight, discreet and comfortable, you can enjoy all your activities without even knowing it’s there.
 Finess stops the urine from escaping, so there’s no fluid to absorb.
-If your symptoms are debilitating and changing the way you want to live your life, take charge.
-Dr. Toni encourages all women suffering from SUI to, “talk to your doctor, research the Internet, talk to your friends and find a solution that allows you to lead your life as happy and healthy as you can.”
+If your symptoms are changing the way you live your life, take charge.
+Dr. Toni encourages all women suffering from SUI to, “talk to their doctors, research the Internet, talk to their friends and find a solution that allows them to lead lives as happy and healthy as they can.”

-Discreet, comfortable and compact, Finess is available in a 6 or 36-pack.
+Discreet, comfortable and compact, 12-Pack or 36-Pack.
 With Finess, women are able to enjoy their daily activities without the stress of stress urinary incontinence.